Definition and Epidemiology of Urticaria

 Therapy of Urticaria

-H1-antagonists are used as first line treatment of urticaria.
+H1-antagonists are used as the first line treatment of urticaria.
 Non-sedating second generation antihistamines (levocetirizine, fexofenadine, loratadine, desloratadine) are preferred over sedating first generation antihistamines (diphenhydramine, hydroxyzine).
-To achieve symptom control, dose of a non-sedating antihistamine is uptitrated to up to four-fold, after which a first generation antihistamine can be added to the treatment regimen.
+To achieve symptom control, the dose of a non-sedating antihistamine is uptitrated to up to four-fold, after which a first generation antihistamine can be added to the treatment regimen.

 If H1-antagonists cannot control symptoms, second-line add-on drug options include H2-antagonists (cimetidine, ranitidine, famotidine) and leukotriene antagonists (montelukast).
-Doxepin is an antidepressant with combined H1– and H2-antagonist effects, used in treatment of refractory urticarias.
+Doxepin is an antidepressant with combined H1– and H2-antagonist effects, used in the treatment of refractory urticarias.

-Drugs with immunomodulatory effects like cyclosporin, mycophenolate mofetil, methotrexate, colchicine, dapsone, and hydroxychloroquine can be used in treatment of refractory urticaria.
+Drugs with immunomodulatory effects like cyclosporin, mycophenolate mofetil, methotrexate, colchicine, dapsone, and hydroxychloroquine can be used in the treatment of refractory urticaria.
 Omalizumab has been found to be effective in some patients with chronic urticaria.
-Other drugs/therapies that have can be tried are ultraviolet B, PUVA, intravenous immunoglobulin (IVIG), plasmapheresis, etc.
+Other drugs/therapies that can be tried are ultraviolet B, PUVA, intravenous immunoglobulin (IVIG), plasmapheresis, etc.

 Topical cooling moisturizing applications are helpful to reduce itching.
 Topical corticosteroids have no role.

-H1-antihistamines are usually effective in treatment of physical urticarias.
+H1-antihistamines are usually effective in the treatment of physical urticarias.
 Ultraviolet B therapy at suberythrogenic doses may additionally improve symptomatic dermographism.
-Danazol, stanazolol, beta blockers, and omalizumab have been used in treatment of cholinergic urticaria.
+Danazol, stanazolol, beta blockers, and omalizumab have been used in the treatment of cholinergic urticaria.
 A short course of prednisolone is effective in severe delayed pressure urticaria.

-Tolerance can be induced by repeated controlled exposure to physical factor like cold, heat, or ultraviolet light (solar urticaria).
+Tolerance can be induced by repeated controlled exposure to a physical factor like cold, heat, or ultraviolet light (solar urticaria).
 Intravenous immunoglobulin and cyclosporin have been found useful in solar urticaria.

 Prognosis of Urticaria